Codeception/codeception.github.com/_posts/2013-09-13-understanding-aspectmock.md

 date: 2013-09-13 22:03:50
 ---

-As you may know, [AspectMock]() is unordinary mocking framework that can override any method of any class in your application.
-This is practally usefull If you want to unit test code, which was not aimed to be testable from start.
+As you may know, [AspectMock]() is ordinary mocking framework that can override any method of any class in your application.
+This is practically useful If you want to unit test code, which was not aimed to be testable from start.
 Also AspectMock gives you power to write efficient code at first, and not affect production code with testing design.

 ## Test Design

 Even AspectMock proposes a flexibility in testing, it doesn't drive you into bad application design.
-If you use classes globally (without injecting them) or you use static properties, methods, or singletones, it's allright while they are defined as your internal API.
+If you use classes globally (without injecting them) or you use static properties, methods, or singletones, it's all right while they are defined as your internal API.
 Such API methods should be well documented, especially for cases, where they should be used, and where not.

 If we use ActiveRecord pattern, we can assume that all models are inherited from `ActiveRecord` class.
 The only point in which our models is accessing database is `save` method of that class.